TwistingTwists/obsidian-tools/EvaluationAI.md

 ### { startup - 7 } The missing detail  in Neural Networks

 - vidya - not yours, flows through ether into you.
-- creativity - is a spark.
+- creativity - is a spark. a flow state.
+Usually has a rhythm.